Mdan12/University-Assignments/Web-Development-1/Ex02/readme.md

 Assignment number 2 in web development.
-Working with HTML elements, pictures and text.
+Working with HTML elements, texts and a picture.

 https://magenta-bienenstitch-a05320.netlify.app/